mjkpolo/Zybo-Z7-20-Wiki/Linux-Kernel-Module-for-Hardware-Mutex.md

 Copy [my module](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/os/project-spec/meta-user/recipes-modules/ofmutex/files/ofmutex.c) to the file `<mutex module name>.c`, and add [hwspinlock_internal.h](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/drivers/hwspinlock/hwspinlock_internal.h) as a new file.

 Since we added the header file, cd back one directory and change the contents of `<mutex module name>.bb` to [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/os/project-spec/meta-user/recipes-modules/ofmutex/ofmutex.bb) so that it is included with the module.

+To make sure this compiles, run `petalinux-build -c <mutex module name>`.
+This will take a long time the first time, and will be very short after since the project is saved inside the volume.

+## Block Memory Character Device module

+Now that we've added support for the Mutex IP, let's create a module for copying to block memory using the generated template provided by Petalinux.
+Since it would be cool to use bash or some scripting language like python to copy to block memory, let's implement the module as a character device so that we can treat it like a file and write to it.

+Here is a minimal example of [registering a character device](https://github.com/cirosantilli/linux-kernel-module-cheat/blob/master/kernel_modules/character_device_create.c) and an explanation of [character devices and file operations](https://linux-kernel-labs.github.io/refs/heads/master/labs/device_drivers.html)